jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

    new-ESXserver provisions an ESX server using an Image Streamer deployment plan for ESXi.
    Several parameters can be used to customize the ESXi host like: Management IP address, SSH enabled, hostname, datastore, etc.

-   Once the server is provisioned, the script can power on the server and also add the ESXi host to a vcenter folder, datacenter or cluster.
+   Once the server is provisioned, the script can turn the server ON and also add the ESXi host to a vcenter folder, datacenter or cluster.

    Supports common parameters `-verbose`, `-whatif`, and `-confirm`.